fomightez/gel_image_annotation/README.md

 ## Technical details

-*Many thanks to mathieuboudreau for working out using Plotly's orca with the MyBinder.org service.* This section details that as it explains why this repo needs a Dockerfile to be binderized for full-featured abilities.
+*Many thanks to mathieuboudreau for working out using Plotly's orca with the MyBinder.org service.* This section details that as it explains why this repo needs a Dockerfile (or `apt.txt` and `postBuild`) to be binderized for full-featured abilities.
 Everything worked as in [the original demo]((https://twitter.com/Steve_Harborne/status/1133064277445627904)) with simply a repo with a `requirements.txt` file (link to that version is [here](https://github.com/fomightez/gel_image_annotation/tree/4421855f2b3a7d1ea53008456b4393371ec3cb10).
 However, I wanted to add automatic static image generation of the nice interactive plotly graphs to the workflow as that would automate things further for use of the generated content elsewhere, such as in a lab notebook.
 It looked like all from [here](https://plot.ly/python/static-image-export/) that all I'd need to do is add plot-orca using conda.
 I tried it first in an active session and it said it wasn't valid orca installation and listed what normally would be helpful installation directions if I wasn't inside a Binder session.
 I thought perhaps I just needed to switch to using conda to install, and so I removed the `requirements.txt` file I was using to direct dependency isntallation and tried including `plotly-orca` among the dependencies list in `environment.yml`.
 However, that resulted in the following:

 ```bash